Ministry of Magic: Cornelius Fudge

-In Order of the Phoenix, Fudge orchestrates a vicious smear campaign through the Daily Prophet to present Dumbledore as a senile old fool (even though he was constantly asking for Dumbledore's advice in his early days of being Minister for Magic) and Harry as an unstable, attention-seeking liar.
+In Order of the Phoenix, Fudge orchestrates a vicious smear campaign through the Daily Prophet to present Dumbledore as a senile old fool and Harry as an unstable, attention-seeking liar.
 He also passes a law allowing him to place Dolores Umbridge, his Senior Undersecretary, as a teacher at Hogwarts.
-He then appoints Umbridge as Hogwarts' "High Inquisitor", with the power to inspect and sack teachers, and ultimately Dumbledore's successor as Headmaster, which gives her (and by extension, Fudge himself) primary control of how Hogwarts is managed.
+He then appoints Umbridge as Hogwarts' "High Inquisitor", with the power to inspect and fire teachers, and ultimately Dumbledore's successor as Headmaster, which gives her primary control of how Hogwarts is managed.
 Fudge is concerned that Dumbledore is a threat to his power and that he is planning to train the Hogwarts students to overthrow the Ministry.

 After Voldemort appears in the Ministry of Magic at the Battle of the Department of Mysteries, Fudge finally admits that Voldemort has returned.
 He is ousted by the wizarding community for his failure to announce the return of Voldemort immediately after the Triwizard Competition; for discrediting Harry Potter and Albus Dumbledore; and for installing Dolores Umbridge as Headmistress of Hogwarts.
 He is replaced by Rufus Scrimgeour, though he stays on as a powerless advisor and messenger to the Prime Minister in Half-Blood Prince.

-Prior to his dismissal, he seeks Harry’s support in giving the wizarding community the impression that the Ministry is winning the war, but Dumbledore and Harry both refuse to even consider it.
-Fudge is last mentioned in the series as one of the attendees at Dumbledore's funeral.
-His fate during Voldemort's takeover of the Ministry during the following year is unknown.

-Fudge was portrayed by Robert Hardy in the film series.
+Fudge is portrayed by Robert Hardy in the film series.

 Bertha Jorkins

-Bertha Jorkins was a student at Hogwarts at the same time as James Potter and company.
-She was nosy with a good head for gossip, but also very absent-minded.
+Bertha Jorkins was a student at Hogwarts at the same time as James Potter.
 She became a Ministry of Magic employee after leaving Hogwarts.
 In the summer before the events of Harry Potter and the Goblet of Fire, she was killed by Voldemort.
 Rowling later revealed that her death was used to turn Nagini, Voldemort's snake, into a Horcrux.
-Some months before her murder, she accidentally discovered that Barty Crouch Jr., who supposedly died in Azkaban prison, was still alive and being hidden by his father.
-Barty Crouch Sr. silenced her with a powerful Memory Charm, which made her a little befuddled.
-Voldemort irreparably damaged her mentally and physically while breaking the Memory Charm, through which he gained information about the Triwizard Tournament and Crouch Jr..
-During the duel between Harry and Voldemort in the graveyard at Little Hangleton, Bertha is one of the shadows that spills out from Voldemort's wand and helps Harry escape.
-She appears to be wiser after her death, and supports Harry during The Goblet of Fire so he can defeat Voldemort, her murderer.